-Why am I donating to the Digital Poverty Alliance?
+Why am I making a donation to the Digital Poverty Alliance (formerly known as the Learning Foundation?

-The Digital Poverty Alliance is a registered education charity collecting monthly parental donations on our behalf to save us administration costs.
-They collect your donation and apply for any Gift Aid (tax relief), before granting the money back to us to pay the bills.
+The Digital Poverty Alliance is a registered education charity that is collecting monthly parental donations on our behalf to save us administration costs.
+They will collect your donation every month and apply for Gift Aid (tax relief) where applicable, and then grant the money back to us to pay the bills.